mvelazc0/PurpleSharp/docs/source/using-purplesharp/cheatsheet.rst

 .. warning::
     Using command line parameters to execute simulations with PurpleSharp does not leverage all available features.
-    If you are looking to customize the simulations with more flexibility, you should use JSON playbooks.
+    If you are looking to customize the simulations with more flexibility, you should use `JSON playbooks`_.

+.. _JSON playbooks: json_playbooks.html

 - Execute the T1059.001 technique on local host: